kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 \pagebreak

-## Week 5 - New Orders for Love, Family, and the Liberation of Women
+## Week 5 - New Orders for Love, Family, and the Liberation of Women {#love}

 ### Preparation

-- This week consider coming to office hours with a prospectus (see preparation last week) to show me with your essay tentative argument and a preliminary bibliography.
-This allows me to give you early feedback on your idea and have a discussion with you about possible directions and sources.
+- This week consider coming to office hours to tell me about how your essay is coming along.

 ### Required Reading (~110)

 - Liu, Lydia He, Rebecca E. Karl, and Dorothy Ko. *The Birth of Chinese Feminism: Essential Texts in Transnational Theory*.
-Columbia University Press, 2013, Introduction pp1-26; "The Historical Context: Chinese Feminist Worlds at the Turn of the Twentieth Century" pp27-50; "On the Revenge of Women" 105-168. [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2521707)
+Columbia University Press, 2013, Introduction pp1-26; "The Historical Context: Chinese Feminist Worlds at the Turn of the Twentieth Century" pp27-50; "On the Revenge of Women" 105-168.
+[Ebook](https://library.st-andrews.ac.uk/record=b2521707~S5)

 ### Elective Reading

 **A) Debates on Family and Love in China**

 - Glosser, Susan L. *Chinese Visions of Family and State, 1915-1953*.
 University of California Press, 2003.
-Ch 1, 4 [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2069044) (P)
+Ch 1, 4 [Ebook](https://library.st-andrews.ac.uk/record=b1941038~S5) (P)

 **B) More on He Zhen**

 - Liu, Lydia He, Rebecca E. Karl, and Dorothy Ko. *The Birth of Chinese Feminism: Essential Texts in Transnational Theory*.
-"On the Question of Women's Liberation","On the Question of Women's Labor","Economic Revolution and Women's Revolution","The Feminist Manifesto" [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2521707)
+"On the Question of Women's Liberation","On the Question of Women's Labor","Economic Revolution and Women's Revolution","The Feminist Manifesto" [Ebook](https://library.st-andrews.ac.uk/record=b2521707~S5)

 **C) Qiu Jin**

 - Wolf, Margery. *Women in Chinese Society*.
 Acls History E Book Project, 2008.
-"The Emergence of Women at the End of the Ch'ing: The Case of Ch'iu Chin" pp39-66 [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb1939412)
+"The Emergence of Women at the End of the Ch'ing: The Case of Ch'iu Chin" pp39-66 [Ebook](https://library.st-andrews.ac.uk/record=b1939412~S5)
-- Ono, Kazuko, and Joshua A Fogel. *Chinese Women in a Century of Revolution, 1850-1950*.
-Stanford, Calif.: Stanford University Press, 1989.
-Ch 4 "Women in the 1911 Revolution" pp54-92 (scan)
+- Edwards, Louise P. *Women Warriors and Wartime Spies of China*, 2016.
+[Link](https://library.st-andrews.ac.uk/record=b3041158~S5).
+Ch 3 Qiu Jin: Transitioning from Traditional Swordswoman to Feminist Warrior

 **D) Tang Qunying**

 - Strand, David. *An Unfinished Republic: Leading by Word and Deed in Modern China*.
 University of California Press, 2011.
-Ch 1 "Slapping Song Jiaoren", 3 "A Women's Republic". [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2059919) (P)
+Ch 1 "Slapping Song Jiaoren", 3 "A Women's Republic".
+[Ebook](https://library.st-andrews.ac.uk/record=b3287052~S5) (P)

 **E) Revolution of the Heart**

 * Lee, Haiyan. *Revolution of the Heart: A Genealogy of Love in China, 1900-1950*.
 Stanford, Calif: Stanford University Press, 2010.
-Introduction, Ch 7 "Revolution of the Heart" (P)
+Introduction, Ch 7 "Revolution of the Heart" (P) [Ebook](https://library.st-andrews.ac.uk/record=b1942147~S5)

 **F) Shifting Interpretations**

 - Judge, Joan. *The Precious Raft of History: The Past, the West, and the Woman Question in China*.
 Stanford, Calif.: Stanford University Press, 2008.
 Ch 4-6 (short loan)
 	- C19: No library scan, see Konrad

+**G) In the Event of Women**

+- Barlow, Tani. *In the Event of Women*.
+2021.
+[Link](https://library.st-andrews.ac.uk/record=b3187163~S5).
+Intro + Ch 3-5

+**H) Dangerous Women**

+- Kim, Elaine H., and Chungmoo Choi. *Dangerous Women: Gender and Korean Nationalism*.
+2012.
+(In Library) Ch 1-2 + Ch 8

+**I) LGBTQ History**

+- Frühstück, Sabine. *Gender and Sexuality in Modern Japan*.
+2022.
+[Link](https://library.st-andrews.ac.uk/record=b3222300~S5).
+Ch 6
+- Henry, Todd A. *Queer Korea*.
+2020.
+[Link](https://library.st-andrews.ac.uk/record=b3316543~S5) Ch 1
+- Sang, Tze-Lan D. *The Emerging Lesbian: Female Same-Sex Desire in Modern China*.
+2003.
+Ch 4-5

 ### General Further Reading